Topological Insulator nano-SQUID: Flux-tunable platform for topological superconductivity: Columnar nano-SQUID

 {\bf Device characterization:} Our TINWs are based on bulk-insulating BiSbTeSe$_2$ \cite{Ren2011, Arakane2012} and are side-contacted by Nb electrodes.
 A false-color scanning electron microscope (SEM) image of our device A is shown in Fig. \ref{fig:Fig1}a, while a device schematic is depicted in Fig. \ref{fig:Fig1}b along with the coordinate system.
 Note that the supercurrent flows {\it across} the TINW in our devices, while it flows {\it along} the wire in conventional devices \cite{Fisher2022, Roessler2023}.
 We observed robust supercurrents at low temperature (Fig. 1c) and the plot of differential resistance $dV/dI$ vs junction voltage $V$ (Fig.~1d) presents signatures of multiple Andreev reflection (MAR).
 The energy positions of these MAR peaks (Fig.~1d inset) give the SC gap energy $\Delta_{\rm MAR} \approx 0.9$ meV, which is close to the SC gap of the Nb electrodes (1.0\,meV).
 From the $I$-$V$ characteristics, we can also extract \cite{Octavio1983, Flensberg1988} the averaged junction transparency $\tau_{\rm av}$; our analysis (see supplement) gives $\tau_{\rm av} \approx$ 0.76, which is reasonably high for a TI-JJ \cite{Ghatak2018}.
 These results demonstrate that the side-contact of a superconductor to a thin TI flake is possible and useful for the SC proximity effect.
 Similar side-contact technique is widely used for graphene \cite{Wang2013, Calado2015}, but it is new to TI flakes.

 Importantly, our sandwich TINW junction forms a well-defined Josephson junction along the full length.
 This is evidenced by the Fraunhofer patterns shown in Figs.~1e-g for three devices.
 Here, the magnetic field $B_z$ is applied perpendicular to the junction plane.
 The $B_z$-dependence of $I_c$ presents clear nodes, which strongly suggests that the supercurrent is not due to superconducting shorts but the SC phase difference $\varphi$ winds along the junction (in the $x$-direction) in response to $B_z$.
 In all three devices, the $B_z$ values at the first $I_c$ minimum are essentially consistent with the expected $B_z$ values to create the SC flux quantum $\Phi_0^s = h/2e$ in the junction area, taking into account the flux-focusing effect \cite{Ghatak2018, Roessler2023, Rosenbach2021} (see supplement for details).
 We note that the observed Fraunhofer pattern is not very regular in all three devices.
 This is understood as a result of inhomogeneity in the critical current along the junction \cite{Ghatak2018, Suominen2017, Beach2021}.
 This irregularity suggests that either the side of the etched TINW is not smooth or the induced pairing potential is nonuniform, resulting in locally varying $I_c$.
+In the supplement, we show that the observed irregular Fraunhofer pattern can actually be reproduced with a position-dependent $I_c$ determined by a maximum-entropy fitting \cite{Ghatak2018}.
+The weak asymmetry between $\pm B_z$ is most likely an additional self-field effect \cite{Zhang2024}.

 {\bf Critical-current oscillations in parallel magnetic fields:} To check for the SQUID behavior, we need to apply the magnetic field parallel to the TINW.
 This requires an accurate alignment, which was done by measuring $I_c$ as a function of small $B_\mathrm{z}$ in the presence of large nominal $B_x$ fields generated by our 6-1-1 T vector magnet (see supplement for details).
 By determining the necessary $B_z$ values to compensate for the misaligned $B_z$ component for large nominal $B_x$ values, we were able to completely cancel $B_z$ and obtain the $B_x$-dependence of the critical current in the absence of $B_z$.